Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 <p> My name is <a href ="https://www.linkedin.com/in/rachelirabor/">Rachel Irabor</a>, and I’m an MVP for Microsoft Business Application, Power Platform and Dynamics 365 CRM developer and trainer.
 I love to document what I have learned or encountered. <p></p>
 <br>

-Subscribe for the latest newsletters and articles from my Medium and LinkedIn accounts.
+Subscribe for the latest <a href ="https://www.linkedin.com/newsletters/ms-business-applications-7056225625308553216/">newsletters</a> and <a href = https://rachelirabor8.medium.com>articles</a> from my Medium and LinkedIn accounts.